qoomon/aws-s3-bucket-browser/README.md

 <details>
 <summary>Click me</summary>

-If you use CloudFront in upfront of your S3 bucket ensure following CloudFront settings.
+If you use CloudFront in front of your S3 bucket ensure following CloudFront settings.
 - Allowed/Cached HTTP Methods: `GET`, `HEAD`, `OPTIONS`
 - Cached Based on Selected Headers: `Whitelist`
   - `Access-Control-Request-Headers`